wlmwng/us-right-media-config/elasticsearch-notes.md

 ```

-- count of outlet documents which were (re-)tweeted 1+ times (note: this query doesn't count the number of (re-)tweet instances)
+- count of outlet documents which were (re-)tweeted 1+ times by outlet (note: this query doesn't count the number of (re-)tweet instances)
+- also shows overall min and max match count
 ```
 GET inca_alias/_search?size=0
 {